Adham Baba: Criticism by the predecessor

 Dzulkefly Ahmad urged his successor Dr Adham Baba and the latter's two deputies to either take charge of the ministry's decision making or resign.
 He said many were confused by Noor Hisham's emphasis that he was just a 'messenger' and did not provide the scientific explanation behind the decision.
 He claimed that Malaysia had lost its political leadership.
 The country was running "almost automatically" since Muhyiddin's coalition overthrew the Pakatan Harapan administration in 2020.
 He stressed that Adham, along with his deputies Dr Noor Azmi Ghazali and Aaron Ago Dagang, must work as a team with the bureaucrats and technocrats of the Ministry of Health.
 "You must see, do not be afraid to be criticized.
 And do not just try to be praised," he said.
 Dr Dzulkefly said that it was the government's choice to take many of the recommendations put forward by a group of experts in an open letter addressed to Muhyiddin.
 The proposal includes instructing COVID-19 patients with few or no symptoms to self-quarantine at home instead of having them admitted to a hospital.
 "We do not actually need to use emergency regulations to 'nationalize' facilities (private hospitals) to get access to them.
 The Ministry of Health can load the burden on our public hospitals," he said.

 Spanish Fly gaffe

-In a moment of Freudian slip on 12 July 2021, Dr Adham Baba mistakenly utters "Spanish fly" two times in reference to the Spanish Flu pandemic.
+On 12 July 2021 in a speech on the COVID-19 crisis at Universiti Putra Malaysia, Dr Adham Baba mentioned "Spanish fly" twice, apparently confusing the term with the Spanish Flu pandemic.
 In his statement, the "Spanish Fly" resulted in 1 million deaths from the years 1919 and 1916 but the COVID-19 pandemic was worse as it has resulted in 2.8 million deaths worldwide.
-Realising his error, he corrects "Spanish Fly" to "Spanish Virus".
 The correct estimated deaths from the 1918 pandemic was 20 - 50 million.

 Former prime minister Mahathir Mohamad said it is unusual for a trained doctor not to know the difference between the dreaded Spanish Flu and a Spanish fly.